jarrielcook/workon/README.md

     sudo python setup.py install

-Make sure to set the **EDITOR** environment variable to point to your favorite text editor.
+Make sure to export the **EDITOR** environment variable to point to your favorite text editor.
 It will be executed when editing contexts via *workon --edit*.

 # Bash Complete